stefankeys/OtakingHugo/content/tomboy.md

 sub_title: Tomboy’s Are Better than Onesans
 Date: 2020-11-13
 LastMod:
+type: a
 ---

 [Back to Catalog](https://otaking.xyz/index.html)

 Rating: 7/10.
 The trickster loli goddess Loki finds a new plaything in a girly-looking high school boy trying to act manly.
 This is just a gender-bender ecchi romcom which will leave you ogling at the sexy guy turned into a girl if you are a red blooded man.

 The side-characters and the love interest are not interesting.
-They are just an excuse to indulge in the cuteness of the protagonist’s innocent unintentional girlishness as she slowly comes to grasp that he is no longer a guy now that he has the body of a cute girl.
+They are just an excuse to indulge in the cuteness of the protypeonist’s innocent unintentional girlishness as she slowly comes to grasp that he is no longer a guy now that he has the body of a cute girl.
 As his body lets him experience things only a cute girl can he slowly falls in love with his childhood best buddy.

 The childhood best-friend for his part simply can’t resist the cuteness of his former best guy friend turned a cute girl either which leads to many delicious ecchi scenes.
 If nothing else it will not convince you that big-titted girls are inferior to cute tomboys with small breasts if that needed any convincing.